MIT-Emerging-Talent/documenting-and-testing/README.md

 - 🥚 You can read docstrings to understand a function's _behavior_.
 - 🥚 You can import a module to the console and use `help(<function>)` to read it's docstring.
-- 🐣 You can distinguish between a function's **_behavior_**, **_strategy_** and **_implementation_**.
+- 🥚 You can distinguish between a function's **_behavior_**, **_strategy_** and **_implementation_**.
-- 🐣 You can write clear and complete docstrings for a function.
+- 🥚 You can write a clear and complete _docstring_ to describe a function's _behavior_.
-- 🐥 You can come up with 2-3 _use cases_ for a function.
+- 🥚 You can write 2-3 _doctests_ to informally demonstrate a function's _behavior_.

 ### Function Implementation

 - 🥚 You can use a _formatter_ and _linter_ to write code that follows community conventions.
 - 🥚 You can read and write type annotations to describe a function's _type signature_.
 - 🥚 You can write a clear and helpful name for a function, and use the same name for the file.
+- 🥚 You can write assertions in a function for _defensive programming_.
 - 🐣 You can write _self-documenting code_ that uses variable names and comments to explain a function's **_strategy_**.
-- 🐥 You can write assertions in a function for _defensive programming_.

 ### Function Testing

 - 🥚 You can use a sandbox file to informally explore a function's _behavior_.
 - 🥚 You can read and run unit tests to understand a function's _behavior_.
-- 🥚 You can write and run _doctests_ to informally test a function's _behavior_.
 - 🥚 You can import a module in your console and run its doctest.
-- 🐣 You can write a simple suite of unit tests with some boundary cases.
+- 🥚 You can write a simple suite of unit tests with some boundary cases.
-- 🐥 You can write a full suite of unit tests including comprehensive boundary cases, assertions checks, and glass box tests.
+- 🐣 You can write a full suite of unit tests including comprehensive boundary cases, assertions checks, and glass box tests.

 ---